flams/olives/README.md

 ## Changelog

+###1.4.1 - 13 MAY 2013

+* Improved virtualisation performances in the data binding plugin when used with large data sets (>100,000 items)

 ####1.4.0 - 24 MAR 2013

 * Added Bind.plugin.getItemIndex for getting the index of a foreach generated item in a store